michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 * Compression: Built-in support to compress historical chunks.
 * Retention policies: You can automatically drop data older than a defined threshold.

-The LTSS inserts data into is the hypertable.
+The LTSS inserts data into the hypertable.
 Also, Continuous Aggregates (described below) store data into hyper tables, inheriting all their features.
 We will be back to this subject in this article later.

 ## Using Continuous Aggregates